 The CHF (NF Service Producer) may optionally include an indication to the NF Service Consumer of the remaining quota threshold that shall trigger a quota re-authorization.

 If received quota threshold based re-authorization triggers (i.e. timeQuotaThreshold, volumeQuotaThreshold, unitQuotaThreshold), the NF Service Consumer shall seek re-authorization for the quota when the quota contents fall below the supplied threshold.
+The NF Service Consumer allows the service to continue whilst the re-authorization is progress, until the remaining part had been used up.

+When a new quota is granted, the units used during the re-authorization process are treated as the used part of the granted quota.

+When a new quota fails to be granted, the NF Service Consumer stops the service, unless the CHF indicates that the remaining part can be used up, the NF Service Consumer allows the service to continue until the remaining part is used up, and then reports the usage information of remaining quota.